 Our Winemaking Philosophy

-Our wine philosophy is also our vineyard philosophy.
+Our wine philosophy is our vineyard philosophy.
 Be gentle, encourage independence, treat the vines with wine in mind while respecting their individual nature, and intervene as little as possible but before it is necessary.
-Less technology is often better, and vigilance is better than additives.
+Less technology is often better, and vigilance is the most important thing.
 Natural acidity and tannin is your friend, too much or too little sun is bad, and raisins aren’t for wine.
 We farm first, and highlighting our volcanic vineyard at 1,500' of elevation is the core of our philosophy.

 Prima Materia’s lighter red wines

 Our Dolcetto and Grenache are radically different from each other.
-Inspired by Gamay, our Dolcetto has pretty and meaty qualities, all plum and pepper, is cofermented with white grapes, and can stand up to charcuterie, light but hearty.
+Our Dolcetto can have both pretty and meaty qualities, all cherry and pepper, is cofermented with white grapes, and can stand up to charcuterie, light but hearty.
 The Grenache however, is pure strawberry and cherry bliss, sunshine in a bottle.
 Sangiovese is a true passion though, bettering Pinot, delicious young, incredibly layered and textured in middle age, and savory in the extreme with notes of pine and earthy saline minerality after a few years in the bottle.
 We employ a little stem and whole-cluster winemaking here as well.

 Prima Materia's mid-weight red wines